stohrermusic/claude-amanuensis/README.md

 ## What is it?

 A memory system for Claude Code.
-It watches your conversations, identifies meaningful moments (decisions, insights, solutions), and preserves them in a searchable log system.
+It watches your conversations, identifies meaningful moments (decisions, insights, solutions), and preserves them in a searchable log system (stored locally).

 ([What's an amanuensis?](https://en.wikipedia.org/wiki/Amanuensis))